Portland Navy logo with the Celebrating 10 years mark

 www.skihood.com

-Meadows is the largest ski area on Mt.
-Hood with over 2150 acres of terrain and 12 total chairlifts five of which are high speed quads.
-Mt.
-Hood Meadows provides exceptional back country skiing terrain for experts in Heather Canyon in addition to lifts and lessons for beginners.
-Eight terrain parks are offered for riding opportunities of all ages and abilities many of which are lit for night skiing.
-Mt.
-Hood Meadows operates a “mountain lifestyle” store/lounge in NW Portland where guests can shop and enjoy a glass of wine or microbrew while exchanging stories from the mountain.
+With over 2,150 acres of terrain and 12 total chairlifts (including five high-speed quads), Mt.
+Hood Meadows is a paradise for skiing and snowboarding enthusiasts.
+The resort also features eight terrain parks for riders of all abilities, many of which are lit for night skiing.
+The resort’s mountain lifestyle store in NW Portland allows guests to shop and unwind with a glass of wine or microbrew while sharing stories from the slopes.

 Mt.
 Hood Skibowl